 FWSF Scholarship Fund Board of Directors (501c3)

-The Financial Women of San Francisco Scholarship Fund is governed by a Board of Directors that consists of the Executive Board along with Committee Chair Persons.
+The Financial Women of San Francisco Scholarship Fund is governed by a Board of Directors comprising the Executive Board and Committee Chairpersons.

-Please click on the board member's photo to read her biography.
+Please click on the board member's photo to read the biography.

 Scholarship Fund Executive Board